 Behind bars, Absurd matured ideologically as well as lyrically.
 Their earliest songs reflected impressions they received from other bands, from movies, and even from their daily life; but soon the band would start using their own music and lyrics for the purpose of expressing themselves, their own ideology and philosophy, and thus they themselves became an influence on others.
 When they were finally released from prison, DMD and JFN had adopted a world view based on their Germanic ancestry, by embracing the Heathen values and virtues of their elders.

 It was in 1998 when the two of them came together once more – and for the last time – to record songs for Absurd.
+Wolf was active with the band Heldentum and the project Wolfsburg, meanwhile.
+Surt, already released from prison a year earlier, and after a brief stint into the current scene, f.ex. visiting the Mayhem show 1997 in Bischofswerda, together with Wolf and his Heldentum line up of the time, had left for good to pursue other ways in life.
 It was then when the “Asgardsrei”- MCD/LP was conceived, hailed as their sophomore album by many fans in 1999 and thereafter.
 Due to the increasingly difficult situation in Germany, JFN decided to leave his fatherland, seeking exile in the US of A.

 While JFN travelled through America, where he was arrested in August 2000 and deported to Germany one year later, DMD turned his back on Absurd and instead he focused on other bands from there on.
 With the founding members either gone or back behind bars, it was up to Wolf to keep Absurd alive.
 With the consent and blessing of JFN, he enlisted session-members and recorded a new album, “Werwolfthron”, in 2001.
-Almost all songs on this album were still written by DMD, and Absurd kept recording many of his songs for years to come even though he himself would never return to the band as an active member.
+Almost all songs on this album were still written by DMD and handed over to Wolf by Surt in 1997, and Absurd kept recording many of his songs for years to come even though he himself would never return to the band as an active member.